 "Forget about her..."
 I mumbled suddenly becoming sour.
 "She holds no value to me and doesn't deserve being acknowledged.
 Let's go angel."

 She just laughed softly and wiggled out from under my arms, walking down the hallway in front of me.
 I licked my lips behind her as she rocked those bodacious hips from side to side and I knew she was doing it on purpose.
 She knew I was an ass man.
 She knew damn well what she was doing to me.
-And I knew damn well what I would do to her tonight. ~~~ When we returned in the living room again Evangeline was sitting on the sofa where Lisa and I had been sitting.
-I clenched my teeth and did my best to keep my cool as I eyed her.
-Who the hell did she think she was parading into my mother's beloved manor like she owned the place?!
-Like we were still young adolescents in love?!
+And I knew damn well what I would do to her tonight.

 "So you're Michael's old friend then?"
 I heard Glenda speak.